27 years teaching experience

 Please send a message with your request

 Students should come on time and prepared for each lesson with the items below.
 Parents often ask what age is appropriate to begin lessons.
 This varies widely and depends on the teacher as much as it does the child.
 Much music can be made with toddlers and even infants, but the architecture of the drum set requires some sophistication.
 My rule of thumb: if a child is able to keep track of her lesson book, then she is old enough to begin.

 Cancellations require at least 24 hours notice.
 I realize that things come up, they do for me as well, and I try to be as flexible as I can, but I often don’t have available times for makeups.
 With proper notice, and if a makeup isn’t possible, the lesson can be credited toward the following month.

 Living a musical life, engaging with music and art and movement in as many ways possible is the best route to mastery.
 Assuming that there is some desire to specifically improve as a drum set player you will have to practice.
-Active listening and playing with other musicians is just as important, but it's also practice.
-Creating a space and making time for this can be challenging.
-My advise is to make your practice space inviting and convenient.
+Active listening and playing with other musicians is just as important, and is its own form of practice.
+Creating a space and making time for practice can be challenging.
+My advice is to make your practice space inviting and convenient.
 If you must put the drums in the basement or garage, make sure the space is clean, uncluttered and well lit.
 If you are playing on your own, it’s usually best to face the drums into the wall.
 The kit takes up less space that way, and rather than climb around the drums into a tight corner you can just walk right up and sit down.
 Removing a small obstacle like that can make a difference.
 Don't underestimate the power of creating an esthetic and inspiring space for making music.